AdaCore/ada-spark-rfcs/considered/rfc-multiple_ghost_levels.md

 package Standard is
    [...]

-   pragma Assertion_Level (Default);
    pragma Assertion_Level (Runtime);
    pragma Assertion_Level (Static);

    [...]
-end Ada.Ghost;
+end Standard;
 ```

-The Default assertion level is the one used in the absence of specific
-parametrization of assertions.
 Code marked "Runtime" should always be
 executed under all compiler settings.
 Code marked "Static" should never
 be executed under any compiler setting.

-Assertion levels are scoped like regular variables.
+Assertion levels are scoped like regular names.
 They can be prefixed by
 their containing package.
 They need to be declared at the library level.

-Levels on Assertions
+Levels on assertions
 --------------------

 Assertions can be associated with specific level using the Ada arrow